Miss Charm 2023: Location and date

-Miss Charm was officially launched in a press conference on 8 October 2019 under the name Miss Charm International.
-The first contest was supposed to be held on 17 March 2020 in Ho Chi Minh City, Vietnam.
-However, due to the COVID-19 pandemic in Vietnam, it was announced on 27 February 2020 that the first issue would be postponed.
-On 29 March 2021, the contest was rescheduled to be held on 1 October 2021, but due to the COVID-19 pandemic, the contest was postponed to 24 April 2022, however the contest was cancelled.
+Miss Charm was officially launched at a press conference on 8 October 2019 under the name Miss Charm International.
+The inaugural edition was originally scheduled to be held on 17 March 2020 in Ho Chi Minh City, Vietnam.
+However, on 27 February 2020, it was announced that the event would be postponed due to the COVID-19 pandemic in Vietnam.

+On 29 March 2021, the pageant was rescheduled to take place on 1 October 2021.
+Due to the ongoing COVID-19 pandemic, however, it was later postponed to 24 April 2022 before ultimately being cancelled.

-On 17 November 2022, in another press conference held at Lotte Hotel Saigon, the Miss Charm Organization announced that the pageant would be held on 16 February 2023 in Ho Chi Minh City, Vietnam.
-The Hoa Binh Theater became the venue of final coronation.
-The pageant was hosted by Phương Mai, Quỳnh Nga and Karina Ramos.
+On 17 November 2022, during another press conference held at Lotte Hotel Saigon, the Miss Charm Organization announced that the pageant would be held on 16 February 2023 in Ho Chi Minh City.
+The Hoa Binh Theater was later announced as the venue for the final coronation night.